flyerhzm/resque-restriction/README.md

 resque-restriction
 ===============

-Resque Restriction is a plugin for the [Resque][0] queueing system (http://github.com/defunkt/resque).
+Resque Restriction is a plugin for the [Resque](https://github.com/resque/resque) queueing system.
 It adds two functions:

 1. it will limit the execution number of certain jobs in a period time.
 For example, it can limit a certain job can be executed 1000 times per day, 100 time per hour and 30 times per 300 seconds.